tomeshnet/prototype-cjdns-pi/docs/MODULES.md

       "publicKey": "2scyvybg4qqms1c5c9nyt50b1cdscxnr6ycpwsxf6pccbmwuynk0.k"
     }`

-This is the peering information that will give you the address (ipv4 or ipv6) and credntials to connect to the node.
+This is the peering information that will give you the address (ipv4 or ipv6) and credentials to connect to the node.
 You must either select to use just the ipv4 config, or you could use both.
 Now that we have this info, connect to your mesh device, and edit the following config file:
 `$ sudo nano /etc/cjdroute.conf`